Planning Your Architecture Career Path

 Places are essential for people to live, work, play, learn, shop, and eat.
 Architects are responsible for designing both indoor and outdoor spaces for either public or private projects.
 They have the opportunity to be commissioned to design anything as small as a single room to as big as an entire complex or buildings.

-Architects discuss the objectives, requirements, and budget of a project with a client before developing the final construction plans.
+Architects discuss the objectives, requirements, and budget of a project or multiple projects with a client before developing the final construction plans.
 In certain cases architects may provide an assortment of pre-design services.
-This can include feasibility and environmental impact studies, site selection, cost analyses, and design requirements.
+This can include feasibility and environmental impact studies, site selection, cost analyses, and architectural design requirements.

 Architects will then develop the final construction plans after discussing and agree to the initial proposal with the client.
 The plans will include the structural system – anything from the air-conditioning system to communication systems.
 It is possible for landscape design plans to be included in these plans as well.
 Architects must follow state and local building codes, zoning laws, and other ordinances while developing the final construction plan.